xor2003/masm2c/README.md

 Currently platform DOS (ASM), SDL2 (C)
 There is disassembled source code for MASM, Nasm, C which can be built and running

-TODO: finish sound supprt on SDL, finish porting (keyboard, graphics mode,...)
+TODO: finish sound support on SDL, finish porting (keyboard, graphics mode,...)

 Binary is available on releases page
 -------------------------------